 Most people struggle to get rid of depersonalization.
 What they don’t realize is that the secret to being free of depersonalization lies in not wanting to get rid of it in the first place.

 So many people suffer from depersonalization (DP) and derealization (DR) disorder in the world.
 This disorder makes us feel extremely confused.
 The symptoms can be unpleasant, weird, bizarre and frightening.
-What’s even worse is that we are unable to get rid of this disorder through medication.
+They may ask “How long will DP/DR last?”
+What’s even worse is that we are unable to get rid of DP/DR disorder through medication.

 If you are one such person, then let me tell you that you are not alone.
 When we initially become depersonalized, we desperately try to get rid of it.
 Sometimes, even after many years, we may fail to do this.
 We feel depersonalized throughout the day, day after day, and it seems like there’s no end to this saga.